giantswarm/rfc/configuration-rendering-controller/README.md

 Each item in the inventory should look like:

-- `name`: exact name of the folder that the referenced resources are reconciled for
+- `name`: Exact name of the folder that the referenced resources are reconciled for.
-  - `references`: list of generated resources
+  - `references`: The list of generated resources.
    - `apiVersion`: `.apiVersion` of the resource
    - `kind`: `.kind` of the resource
-   - `name`: `.metadata.name` of the resource
+   - `name`: The `.metadata.name` of the resource.
-   - `namespace`: `.metadata.namespace` of the resource, can be omitted for cluster scoped resources
+   - `namespace`: The `.metadata.namespace` of the resource, can be omitted for cluster scoped resources
    - `status`: Reconciliation status of the resource.
 Resembles Flux kustomization status a bit.
-     - `ready`: whether the resource is healthy and up-to-date with the latest source
+     - `ready`: Whether the resource is healthy and up-to-date with the latest source
      - `message`: Message about the state of the last reconciliation, potentially an error message, can be empty if all is okay.
      - `lastReconciledAt`: Last time the resource was successfully(?) attempted to reconcile in the format of:
                            "YYYY-MM-DD(T)HH:MM:SS.MICROS(+/-)TIMEZONE"
      - `lastAppliedRevision`: Last applied source revision.
+     - `lastAttemptedRevision`: Last attempted source revision.

+Optionally we could have:

+- `status:` a composite status set to something truthy when all references have a truthy status.
+  - Could be confusing, after all, there is much more details in the inventory, but all items in the inventory is healthy, this could be a convenient summary.
+- `lastReconciledAt`: Last time the resource was successfully(?) attempted to reconcile.
+- `lastAppliedRevision`: Last applied source revision.
+  - Could be confusing, after all, there is much more details in the inventory, but all items in the inventory is healthy, this could be a convenient summary.
 - `lastAttemptedRevision`: Last attempted source revision.

 #### About metadata on generated resources